Lantern Floating Hawai'i

 Location: Ala Moana Beach Park, Honolulu

-The first Lantern Floating Hawaii was held at Ke‘ehi Lagoon on Memorial Day 1999 and has grown each year in response to community demand.
-Shinnyo-en and the Na Lei Aloha Foundation have nurtured the community event as a vehicle for cross-cultural cooperation, understanding, harmony and peace, which engages hundreds of volunteers and thousands of participants annually.
+The first Lantern Floating Hawai'i was held at Ke'ehi Lagoon on Memorial Day, 1999 and has grown each year in response to community demand.
+Shinnyo-en and the Na Lei Aloha Foundation have nurtured the community event as a vehicle for cross-cultural cooperation, understanding, harmony, and peace.
+Preparations for the ceremony engage hundreds of Honolulu volunteers each year.

 Official Event Website